Yang Cheng-wu: 2018 Kinmen County magistrate election

 On 24 November 2018, Yang won the Kinmen County magistrate election defeating the incumbent independent Chen Fu-hai.

 Magistracy

-In order to develop Kinmen, Yang held his first official visit to Mainland China just about two month after his inauguration as the county magistrate.
+To develop Kinmen, Yang held his first official visit to mainland China just about two months after his inauguration as the county magistrate.
 While visiting Quanzhou and Xiamen in Fujian, he led a delegation from various department of the county government to promote the tourism and products of Kinmen to the mainland people.

-On 12 August 2019, Yang, along with Penghu County Magistrate Lai Feng-wei and Lienchiang County Magistrate Liu Cheng-ying, visited Beijing and met with Taiwan Affairs Office Director Liu Jieyi requesting Mainland China government to lift up individual travel ban of Mainland Chinese tourists to the three counties due to the constraint cross-strait relations.
+On 12 August 2019, Yang, along with Penghu County magistrate Lai Feng-wei and Lienchiang County magistrate Liu Cheng-ying, visited Beijing and met with Taiwan Affairs Office director Liu Jieyi requesting the mainland Chinese government to lift up individual travel ban of mainland Chinese tourists to the three counties due to the constraint cross-strait relations.
 The mainland government eventually agreed to lift up the ban on 20 September 2019.

 In late April 2020, Magistrate Yang visited Wuqiu for the first time as magistrate and stayed overnight.